apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 - Date of birth (as a `date()` object)
 - Instagram URL

-If you export the dataset as a JSON, you should see something like this:
+If you export the dataset as JSON, it should look something like this:

 <!-- eslint-skip -->
 ```json